 58. Since ethical and aesthetic perspectives might not be shared within and between communities, conflict may result.

-59. The liberation psychotherapist facilitates a community whose members deliberately weigh justice, fairness, and truth, rigor, objectivity, elegance, and beauty.
+59. The liberation psychotherapist facilitates a community whose members deliberately weigh the value of justice, fairness, truth, rigor, objectivity, elegance, and beauty.

 60. A community is only more or less in accord given that individual members live in overlapping communities and weigh justice, fairness, truth, rigor, objectivity, elegance, and beauty in a manner that corresponds to their personal characteristics and local options.
 Conflict and compromise continue.
 Negotiation maintains community with uncertain outcome.